pfzetto/axum-oidc/README.md

+**THIS IS AN OLD VERSION!
+PLEASE USE THE LATEST VERSION IF POSSIBLE!**

 This Library allows using [OpenID Connect](https://openid.net/developers/how-connect-works/) with [axum](https://github.com/tokio-rs/axum).
 It authenticates the user with the OpenID Conenct Issuer and provides Extractors.